jjvanzon/Circular-Language-Spec/constructs-drafts/expression/abusing-diagram-expression.md

 < You can also apply invisibility according to criteria. >

 (the following paragraph is unclear language)
 Another thing about criterial diagram aspects is that you can assign a highlight method to be invoked *under certain circumstances only*, which means for instance that you only show members that are Protected for Reference when the symbol is Inherited and, more related to the Symbol Environment then the Symbol language, the symbol’s parent is the current symbol.
-That means just about the same as you can only visually see the protected members of an descendant when editing the ancestor. < That’s simply an extra criterium added to the complex criterium, dumb ass >
+That means just about the same as you can only visually see the protected members of an descendant when editing the ancestor. < That’s simply an extra criterium added to the complex criterium >

 -----